Merck Manual

 Most people with COVID-19 have mild or no symptoms, but some become severely ill and die.
 Symptoms can include fever, cough, and shortness of breath.
 Occasionally, loss of smell or taste can be the first symptom.

-Whether pregnancy increases the risk of having severe symptoms has not been established.
-However, some evidence suggests that COVID-19 is more likely to cause severe illness in pregnant women, particularly if they have certain conditions (such as diabetes or heart disease).
+Once COVID-19 symptoms start, pregnant women are more likely to have severe illness than other people, particularly if they have certain conditions (such as diabetes or heart disease).
 Women with severe illness may require hospitalization, intensive care, and/or a ventilator.
+However, the overall risk of severe illness and death due to COVID-19 remains low for pregnant women.

 Diagnosis of COVID-19 During Pregnancy